Arts

 Chinese Calligraphy: Why Writing Is Considered the Highest Art Form

 In the West, painting is the queen of visual arts.
 In China, that honor belongs to calligraphy — the art of writing characters with a brush.
-Understanding why reveals a fundamental difference in how the two cultures think about art.

 Chinese Calligraphy for Beginners: The Art of the Brush